Maria Anna von Genzinger: A love affair?

-Geiringer and other biographers have addressed the question of whether Haydn was in love with Marianne.
+Geiringer and other biographers have addressed the question of whether Haydn was in love with Genzinger.
 The most likely answer seems to be that he was, but was very aware of how catastrophic the consequences would be if they pursued a romantic connection, and exercised restraint.
 Moreover, the various veiled utterances found in Haydn's letters are not matched in Marianne's, who (Geiringer) "certainly showed no more than friendliness."